SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/04-Switch-Case.md

 - mammals: dog
 - reptiles: crocodile, tortoise, snake
-- anything else that may come as input should produce unknown as output
+- anything else that may come as input should produce "unknown" as output

-This time, we shoul solve the task using `switch-case` conditions with multiple labels in the following way:
+This time, we should solve the task using `switch-case` conditions with multiple labels in the following way:
 ```java
 Scanner scanner = new Scanner(System.in);
 String animal = scanner.nextLine();